bangerang/SwiftMachine/README.md

 }
 ```

-Create a new subject and modify its state:
+Create a new state machine and modify its state:

 ```swift